Making a Will

 Can your will be Contested?

 University of Queensland research completed a few years ago makes bleak reading for those concerned to ensure that any disposition of an estate will 1) reflect their wishes and 2) won't initiate or spur disagreements between siblings or family members.
-The research and wider information suggests that up to 50% of wills are being successfully contested, mainly under "family provision legislation" - laws which typically enable a spouse, child or dependent to contest a will on the basis that adequate provision has not been made for them.
+The research and wider information suggests that up to 75% of wills are being successfully contested, mainly under "family provision legislation" - laws which typically enable a spouse, child or dependent to contest a will on the basis that adequate provision has not been made for them - regardless of their prior behaviour.

 Bear in mind in these situations that the cost of contesting a will may be borne by the estate, if agreed by the Executor or the court, and there are situations where contestants are sometimes in a "no loss" situation.
 The only sure winner are the lawyers - the costs of contesting a will, particularly if goes to court, will normally be measured in the tens of thousands of dollars.
 In general though, as posed in the report, there are, ". . questions as to whether the legal framework is too generous; or courts in their interpretation of that framework, are too quick to alter testamentary dispositions; or whether some of these contests are able to be settled without judicial intervention."

-Particularly if you have a larger estate or complicated circumstances - where for example equity demands that your estate is not equally split - specialist advice from a lawyer who focuses on estates and successions is essential; and a discussion around testamentary trusts and making provision for your family prior to death.
+Particularly if you have a larger estate or complicated circumstances - where for example equity demands that your estate is not equally split - specialist advice from a lawyer who focuses on estates and successions is essential; and a discussion around testamentary trusts.

 Choose your executor very carefully